-The Headmaster for the school is Mrs. Mandi Cannon.
-The Headmaster works with the Academy Board of Directors under the authority of Great Hearts Academies, and is responsible for overseeing the day-to-day operations of the school.
+The Headmaster for the school is Mrs. Monet Lessner.
+The Headmaster works with the Academy Board of Directors under the authority of Great Hearts Academies and is responsible for overseeing the day-to-day operations of the school.
 The Headmaster directly oversees the implementation of the Academy's curriculum and has sole authority to manage all teachers and staff at the Academy.

-The Assistant Headmaster is Mr. Andrew Duininck.
+The Assistant Headmaster is Mr. R.J.
+Zablotny.
 He assists the Headmaster with various administrative duties.

-The Academic Dean is Ms. Laura Pyper.
-She assists the Headmaster and Assistant Headmaster with various administrative duties.
+The Assistant Headmaster is Mrs. Leah Hammonds.
+She assists the Headmaster with various administrative duties.

-The Office Manager is Mrs. Tahra Canady.
-She manages the front office, works closely with the Headmaster in communicating information to the families, and assists families with records and school business unrelated to student discipline, curriculum, or the classroom.
-The Office Assistant is Ms. Elise Miller.
+The Director of Campus Operations is Mrs. Amanda Andrade.
+She is responsible for the day to day operations of the campus.
+She works closely with the Headmaster in communicating information to the families.

+The Registrar/Student Information Specialist is Mrs. Ora Linville.
+She assists families with records and school business unrelated to student discipline, curriculum, or the classroom.